 10. Insomnia and altered body clock

-Resting as much you can is key to TSW but it is actually extremely hard to sleep because you are constantly itching.
+Resting as much as you can is key to healing topical steroid withdrawal but it is actually extremely hard to sleep because you are constantly itching.
 It took me hours to fall asleep no matter how tired I was.

-I tried taking strong antihistamines for the drowsiness, melatonin, valerian root, tea meant for sleep and even aromatherapy.
-My doctor even prescribed me something to help with itching.
+I tried taking strong antihistamines for the drowsiness, melatonin, valerian root, sleepy tea and even diffused aromatherapy.

 Atarax, a much stronger medication was also prescribed to me but that barely worked.